julianachagas/julianachagas/README.md

 📚 I’m focused on improving my coding and problem-solving skills, always trying to create clean and efficient code.

-🖥️ I'm looking for an opportunity as a Front-end Developer where I can collaborate with other professionals in developing projects that enhance people's lives and keep learning and improving myself.

 ##
 ### 💡 Skills: